DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/structure/scenario.json.md

 Found in [`scenario_source_files`](../getting_started/scenario_source_files).

-This file tells the [MGE encoder](../encoder/mge_encoder) which JSON files it should be encoding.
+This file tells the [encoder](../encoder.md) which JSON files it should be encoding.
 It will look something like this:

 ```json
 {